PTsolvers/JustRelax.jl/README.md

 This example benchmark test displays how the package can be used to simulate shear bands.
 The example is based on the [ShearBands2D.jl](miniapps/benchmarks/stokes2D/shear_band/ShearBand2D.jl).

+The `CUDA.allowscalar(false)` is needed to avoid the use of scalar values in the code which would run slowly on a CPU and is disallowed on GPU systems such as HPC clusters.

 ```julia
 using CUDA
 CUDA.allowscalar(false)